mightyiam/tsconfigs/readme.md

 ## Paths

-We would love to include some [path options like `include` and `outDir`](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html#details), but, we feel that it would not be reliable, because TypeScript resolves relative paths from the configuration file in which they appear and not from the end-configuration file.
+We would love to include some [path options like `include` and `outDir`](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html#details) but we feel that it would not be reliable, because TypeScript resolves relative paths from the configuration file in which they appear and not from the end-configuration file.
 See [this issue](https://github.com/mightyiam/tsconfigs/issues/83).

+## Test coverage

+There are both [unit](src/unit-test-macro.ts) and [integration](src/integration-test-macro.ts) tests [for each config](src).